Npurnomo/EoDP-Projects/README.md

 I do not own the datasets for all the projects.

 Cleaning and re-formatting data for further analysis and visualisations:
-- Exploratory data analysis
+- Exploratory data analysis.
-- Missing values management
+- Missing values management.
-- N/A data cases
+- N/A data cases.
-- Visualisations: boxplot, histogram, scatterplot, pie chart
+- Visualisations: boxplot, histogram, scatterplot, pie chart.
 - Parallel coordinates.
 - PCA.
 - Hierarchical clustering (min and max).